 See which prep course reigns supreme in this detailed Kaplan vs Blueprint MCAT comparison

 The decision to attend medical school and become a doctor is a long and difficult road that all starts with scoring high on the MCAT.
 To do well on the exam, you’ll likely need to spend over 200 hours studying.
 As such, selecting the right prep course is crucial.
-In today’s comparison, we take an in-depth look at two leading MCAT prep providers (Kaplan and Blueprint/Next Step) so you can make an informed decision.
+In today’s comparison, we take an in-depth look at two leading MCAT prep providers (Kaplan and Blueprint) so you can make an informed decision regarding your future.

 Course options and pricing current as of date of publication.